flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

     Your controller needs to have an axis which can be used as a throttle lever.
 This axis needs to be mapped to the throttle input of Microsoft Flight Simulator.
 Most controllers will be mapped automatically by Microsoft Flight Simulator in the default profile.

-    If this is not the case you can find out which controller axis is used by your controller by using the Sensitivity dialog and move the lever to see which axis is moving.
+    If this is not the case, you can find out which controller axis is used by your controller by using the Sensitivity dialog and moving the lever to see which axis is moving.

     You can use ^^either^^ of these MSFS inputs: